OHI-Science/mra/prep/SPP_ICO/README.md

 This dataset is completed with local datasets of iconic spcies in French Polynesia, specifically Moorea.

 In French Polynesia, sharks and cetacean are classified within B category, which includes species known as *patrimonial*, having a cultural value.
 Check [*Le Code de l'environnement de la Polynésie française*](http://www.2dattitude.org/ressources/k2d/pdf/1/1D/1D05/1D05-01/1D05-01-01.pdf) and *Profil d'écosystèmes de la Polynésie Française – Région Pacifique, 2016* (see reference below).
-Therefore, sharks and cetacean encountered from Moorea were checked in [Moorea BIOCODE Species Database] (http://biocode.berkeley.edu/cgi/biocode_species_query_form).
+Therefore, sharks and cetacean encountered from Moorea were checked in [Moorea BIOCODE Species Database](http://biocode.berkeley.edu/cgi/biocode_species_query_form).

-The last step was to check their IUCN status and the historical changes in the [IUCN Red List of Threatened Species] (https://www.iucnredlist.org/).
+The last step was to check their IUCN status and the historical changes in the [IUCN Red List of Threatened Species](https://www.iucnredlist.org/).

+**Some references**

 Ocean Health Index.
 2018. ohiprep version 2018: Preparation of data for global scenarios of the Ocean Health Index, [04/02/2019].
 National Center for Ecological Analysis and Synthesis, University of California, Santa Barbara.
 Available at: https://github.com/OHI-Science/ohiprep/releases.